vjhwong/deep_viscosity/README.md

     conda activate deep_viscosity
     ```

-You have now successfully created and activated the Conda environment using the `environment.yml` file.
+You have successfully created and activated the Conda environment using the `environment.yml` file.

 ## Preprocessing the data
 ### The data
-All raw data should be avi files stored in the `data/raw` folder.
 These videos need to be named according to the following convention:
 *(percentage of glycerol)_(test number).avi*

 The allowed values for the percentages of glycerol can be found in the file `deep_viscosity/preprocessing/rename_data_files.py`.